wangyiming1019/main/collated/main/Esilocke.md

             this.deadline = toCopy.deadline;
             this.priority = toCopy.priority;
             this.assignees = toCopy.assignees;
+            this.taskAddress = toCopy.taskAddress;
         }

         /**
          * Returns true if at least one field is edited.
          */
         public boolean isAnyFieldEdited() {
-            return CollectionUtil.isAnyNonNull(this.taskName, this.description, this.deadline, this.priority);
+            return CollectionUtil.isAnyNonNull(this.taskName, this.description, this.deadline, this.priority,
+                    this.taskAddress);
         }

         public void setTaskName(TaskName taskName) {